zcorleissen/documentation/source/mongodb_getting_started.rst

     Zones are either Rackspace and/or AWS Direct Connect zones, labeled by airport codes in that region.
 Check out the `zone map <http://objectrocket.com/features>`_.

-    Instances created in Houston (IAD)
+    Instances created in Virginia (IAD)

 #.
 Select a storage engine (v3.0.6 only).